plural-activism/plural-pride-walk/slides.md

 <img src="./img/memes/accessibility.png" class="center-img" height="47%">

 <!--
 Accesibility has to be a dialogue.
-That means ya have to openly communicate what ya can and cannot do, but also just listen to folks what they need.
+That means ya& have to openly communicate what ya& can and cannot do, but also just listen to folks what they need.
 Bonn is a great example here, unsurprisingly.
 They couldn't find a sign lang translator and communicated it openly.
 But it didn't stop there.
 Instead they realized through dialouge that they could just provide written speeches instead.

 Communication is the thing that enables me in the first place.
 A awareness person cannot do much if nobody knows who they are, how to find them, or what they can do.